microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 * Can also detect location in 3D space using built-in fiducial marker support

 #### Profiler
 Profiling and debugging an experience that spans multiple devices is challenging.
-So HoloToolkit.Sharing provides an app that can connect to multiple devices at once and aggregates their timings and debug output in a single place
+So MixedRelityToolkit.Sharing provides an app that can connect to multiple devices at once and aggregates their timings and debug output in a single place

 #### Sync Model

-HoloToolkit.Sharing has the ability to synchronize data across any application connected to a given session.
+MixedRelityToolkit.Sharing has the ability to synchronize data across any application connected to a given session.
 Conflict resolution is automatically handled by the framework, at whichever level the conflict occurs.

 ##### Primitive Types
 The following primitives are natively supported by the sync system.
 The C# class that corresponds to each primitive is written in parentheses.